pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 into one of its fields.
 This could lead to an invariant violation, if the referenced object is white.
-Therefore, the GC uses the write barrier (which it needs anyway to find references from old to young objects) to mark all black objects that are written into gray, and then trace them again at one of the later collection steps.
+Therefore, the GC uses the write barrier (which it needs anyway to find references from old to young objects) to mark all black objects that are modified gray, and then trace them again at one of the later collection steps.

 ## The special write barrier of memcopy